-He has been Director of the Centre d’Analyse et de Traitement des Donnees Economiques (CATT) in France (1996-2004), and Chairman of the European Research Network on International Economics and Finance (2002-2004).
-He was also editor of Revue Economique and Economie Internationale – International Economics.
+He has been Director of the Centre d’Analyse et de Traitement des Donnees Economiques (CATT) from 1996 to 2004, and of the Laboratoire de Recherche en Economie et Finance Internationales (LAREFI) in France from 2014 to 2016, and Chairman of the European Research Network on International Economics and Finance (2002-2004).
+He was also editor of Revue Economique, Economie Internationale – International Economics and Economie et Statistiques.
 Recently, he has been awarded the Alan A. Powell Award 2010, presented each year by the Global Trade Analysis Project (GTAP) to recognize outstanding service of a representative serving on the GTAP Advisory Board.
-Prior to this, he was also awarded the GTAP Research Fellow.
+He was also awarded twice the GTAP Research Fellow.

 Languages spoken: English, French